ihyledd/6ure-wiki/privacy.md

 - **Legal authorities**: if required by law or necessary to protect our rights or community safety.
 - **Business transfers**: in the event of a merger, acquisition, or sale of assets.
 ## 5. Data Security
-We implement appropriate technical and organizational measures to protect your personal information from unauthorized access, disclosure, alteration, or destruction.
+We implement appropriate technical and organisational measures to protect your personal information from unauthorised access, disclosure, alteration, or destruction.
 However, no method of transmission over the internet or Discord is 100% secure.
 ## 6. Your Rights
 - Access your personal data.
 - Correct or delete your data.